 Required for Honors Program students.
 In this course you begin to work with your thesis advisor to develop your bibliography and focus the topic of your thesis project.
 HN 397 carries one credit hour, and you and your adviser spend about 15 contact hours together; HN 398 carries two credit hours which equal about thirty contact hours.
 The end product of this course is the thesis proposal.

 The thesis is due prior to graduation.
 You can register for the Honors Thesis course in your major (department course number 499; 3 credit hours) if you want or need the hours; the course is not a requirement.
 You can register for the thesis course in the Fall semester and take an incomplete, or register in the Spring.

 While working on your thesis, it is important that you and your adviser agree to and follow a timetable.
 You should submit outlines and drafts of your thesis to your advisor throughout the academic year.
 When you submit your thesis to your second reader, you and your advisor should consider it to be in its final form.
 Remember, your second reader may need a few weeks to read and return comments to you.

-Once you have made all required revisions, you need to have a Certification Page signed by your advisor, second reader, and Dr. Rusty Jones.
+Once you have made all required revisions, you need to have a Certification Page signed by your advisor, second reader, and the Director of the University Honors Program.
 Your completed thesis can then be submitted to the library, where it will become part of the library collection.